python/cpython/Doc/library/traceback.rst

    Note that the meaning of the *limit* parameter is different than the meaning of :const:`sys.tracebacklimit`.
-Negative *limit* values correspond to positive values of  :const:`sys.tracebacklimit`, whereas the behaviour of positive values of *limit* cannot be achieved with :const:`sys.tracebacklimit`.
+Negative *limit* values correspond to positive values of :const:`sys.tracebacklimit`, whereas the behaviour of positive *limit* values cannot be achieved with :const:`sys.tracebacklimit`.

    .. versionchanged:: 3.5